 Commenting on the need for more energy-efficient buildings and lower energy consumption, Gillian Charlesworth, CEO of the Building Research Establishment (BRE) says that the UK has “one of the oldest and draughtiest building stocks in Europe – a fact which unnecessarily inflates our demand for natural gas and, consequently, leads to higher bills.”
 However, it’s not only the UK that is facing the issue of how to retrofit older buildings to improve energy efficiency.

-Draughty terraced houses UKTerraced houses, Crewe, United Kingdom
+Terraced houses, Crewe, United Kingdom

 In Denmark and across Europe, there is also a need to retrofit housing stock that was built in the 60s and 70s.
-“The question is how do we improve the energy performance of these houses, because the standards that they were built to are so different from what are now required?” says Paul Nicholas, Associate Professor at the Royal Danish Academy
+“The question is how do we improve the energy performance of these houses, because the standards that they were built to are so different from what are now required?” says Paul Nicholas, Associate Professor at the Royal Danish Academy.

 “And then because of the nature of the building,” he says, “it would be difficult economically, to bring in a traditional architectural practice to do this.
 So this also motivates the need for different kinds of predictive tools, and different kinds of approach, to support that process.”